PROLOGUE

 Boone had been dubbed Rancher for obvious reasons.

 “When I was about eight, my dad and uncle took me hunting.”
 He’d been thrilled they asked him to go along.
 “We were tracking this big-ass bull elk, and it stopped to munch on a patch of mushrooms or something.”
 The most impressive elk Boone had seen up to that point in his life.
 “My uncle called the shot.
 So, we all stopped, knelt down, and waited.
 Just as he was getting ready to pull the trigger, he got stung by a bee on his earlobe.”
-Poor guy’s earlobe swelled up the size of a golf ball, and for several days, it looked like he was wearing an earring.
+Poor guy’s ear swelled up the size of a golf ball, and for several days, it looked like he was wearing an earring.

 “Oh, shit,” Hustler said.
 “See, that’s another reason why I’d never live out in the boonies like that.
 I prefer civilized society.”